Helping Small Business Owners Build Stronger Teams, Better Leaders

 Leading with Kindness

-“Mister Rogers” and “Sesame Street” alike emphasized the significance of kindness.
-This often overlooked attribute holds an enduring value.
+“Mister Rogers” and Sesame Street alike emphasized the significance of kindness.
+This often-overlooked attribute holds enduring value.
 Our society is marked by polarization and an increased lack of kindness in our interactions.
 I’ve delved into the realm of emotional intelligence in business, and kindness costs us nothing.
 The quality of kindness not only enhances inclusive leadership but also nurtures constructive relationships and interactions.

 Celebrate the Person in Front of You

 Everyone is special.
-I don’t mean in the sense they are a unique snowflake deserving of a participation trophy.
+I don’t mean in the sense that they are a unique snowflake deserving of a participation trophy.
 It’s that the person in front of you embodies unique talents.
 As a leader, what are you doing to leverage and celebrate their gifts?
 As a leader, if you are trying to put a square peg in a circular hole, you’ve missed the mark.
-Take the time to speak to the person and understand their motivations as well as their areas for growth – leadership entails recognizing and celebrating these gifts.
-Rather than forcing individuals into molds that don’t align, successful leaders harness their potential.
-To honor those around us, we must understand their motivations, strengths, and areas for growth, enabling them to contribute their best.

 Precision in Communication

 Effective communication hinges on precision, thorough intention, and ensuring that your words land as intended.
-When communicating, do so with purpose, defined points, and a call to action — what do you want your audience to know, feel, or do?
+When communicating, do so with purpose, defined points, and a call to action.
+What do you want your audience to know, feel, or do?

 The Power of Storytelling

-“Sesame Street” and “Mister Rogers” used stories to illustrate their points to engage with their audience deeply.
+Sesame Street and “Mister Rogers” used stories to illustrate their points and engage their audiences deeply.
 In leadership, it’s the stories we share that resonate with people.
-Data of course is important, but it can be hard to remember or interpret.
-The story, however, stays with you, and above all you remember the story of the data, not the other way around.
+Data, of course, is important, but it can be hard to remember or interpret.
+The story, however, stays with you, and above all, you remember the story of the data, not the other way around.

 Embracing Simplicity

-“Mister Rogers” and “Sesame” Street were never overcomplicated and adhered to the approachable.
-Sometimes, we overcomplicate the message we want to convey, leading to confusion and lack of understanding.
-Simple is often better, especially when it comes to communication.
-Mr. Rogers and Sesame Street taught us that breaking down complex topics into simpler terms can make it easier for people to understand and connect with the message.
+These shows taught us that breaking down complex topics into simpler terms can make it easier for people to understand and connect with the message.
 As a leader, it’s essential to keep the message simple and relatable for your audience.

 Cultivating Empathy

-“Mister Rogers” and “Sesame Street” were known for their empathetic approach.
+“Mister Rogers” and Sesame Street were known for their empathetic approach.
 They encouraged viewers to put themselves in others’ shoes, understand their perspectives, and act with kindness and compassion.
 As a leader, empathy is crucial in building relationships with your team members and understanding their needs and motivations.

 Embracing Patience